Nightfall

 Replace PATH_TO_CONF_FILE

-with the path for where your filter configuration file
+with the path for where your filter configuration file is located.

 Which results in output like: